 - 3. In the Tools toolbar, select a drawing tool. - 4.
 In the Colour view, select a colour swatch.
-If you haven't created a palette for your character yet, see Colour Styling and Colour Models on page 201. - 5.
+If you haven't created a palette for your character yet, see Colour Styling on page 187. - 5.
 In the Camera or Drawing view, draw the new part with as with as few points as possible so the pieces are easy to manipulation, modify or redraw.
-Using the Polyline \bigcirc tool would make it easy to do this.
+Using the Polyline \subset tool would make it easy to do this.

-If you are working in the Drawing view, click the Light Table 🤤 button in the Drawing View toolbar to display the other layers as washed out colours.
+If you are working in the Drawing view, click the Light Table \cite{light} button in the Drawing View toolbar to display the other layers as washed out colours.
 You can also press Shift + L.